 What happens if my payload fails?

-If your application responds with an HTTP status of anything other than 200, we will send your technical contacts an email containing details of the failure to help you troubleshoot.
+If your application returns an HTTP status code other than 200, we will send an email to your technical contacts with details about the failure to assist you in troubleshooting.

 To prevent flooding your inbox, we will send only one Webhook Failure email per playbook every 24 hours.
 In addition to this, we will create an Audit Log (https://my_customer_domain.co/audit_logs) with "Action: Automate Action Executed", and include details about the error in the Details section.
 We will create this AuditLog every time the Webhook fails.
 At the moment, we do not allow these AuditLogs to trigger playbooks.